 spun together.
 When carpet is made from a staple fiber, the carpet will shed and

 fuzz for up to a year after installation.
-Unless you like vacuuming three times

-filament strand, then you can assume that the carpet pile is made from staple
+Continuous Filament strand (BCF), then you can assume that the carpet pile is made from staple

 fibers and therefore will shed and fuzz for a period of time after installation.